-Campaign on awareness concerning parking spaces reserved for disabled people
+Awareness campaign concerning reserved parking spaces for the disabled

-People with spinal cord injuries have a legitimate ambition to lead active and productive lives, have access to leisure activities, to study and to integrate into the labor market.
-Social participation of these people is however dependent on their mobility, which often involves using an adapted vehicle.
+People with a spinal cord injury have a legitimate ambition to lead active and productive lives, have access to leisure activities, to study and to integrate into the labor market.
+For the disabled to be able to participate socially is dependent on their mobility, which often involves using an adapted vehicle.

 Regular parking spaces, due to their size and location, generally do not allow for disabled access to a building in a secure manner.
-Parking spaces reserved for disabled people are equipped to enable them to be able to get of their vehicles.
+Parking spaces reserved for disabled people are equipped to enable them to get out of their vehicle safely.

-• lack of harmonization in the area of signage and reserved parking, including the governing practices;
+• The lack of harmonization in the area of signage and reserved parking, including the governing practices;

-• lack of respect for other drivers who are parked in a reserved spot without a sticker;
+• The lack of respect by drivers who are parked in a reserved spot without a proper permit;

-• the lack of consistency by the authorities for offenders;
+• The lack of consistency dealing with offenders;

-The issue of reserved parking is complex and it is likely that the issues associated with this issue will be growing in the coming years, partly because of an aging population.
+The issue of reserved parking is complex and it is likely that the issues dealing with this will continue growing in the coming years, partly because of an aging population.

-MEMO-Que conducts an annual provincial awareness campaign working with a large number of partners from different backgrounds: community organizations, government institutions, police, municipalities and individuals.
+MEMO-Qc conducts an annual provincial awareness campaign working with a large number of partners from different backgrounds : community organizations, government institutions, police, municipalities and individuals.

 Each year a number of measures are put forward to improve respect for reserved parking and especially to inform the public of their importance.
 For example, production and dissemination of educational materials, canvassing on both municipal and provincial levels to educate our elected officials to the situations experienced by legitimate users of these reserved places, conducting citizen patrols on the ground, and holding press conferences.